egemenimre/satmad/docs/propagation/propagators.md

 ## Propagators in SatMAD

-A propagator in SatMAD accepts an initial *orbital state* (cartesian coordinates or orbital elements at a reference time) and outputs a :class:`.Trajectory` object through a `gen_trajectory()` method.
+A propagator in SatMAD accepts an initial *orbital state* (cartesian coordinates or orbital elements at a reference time) and outputs a {py:class}`.Trajectory` object through a `gen_trajectory()` method.
 This trajectory starts at the initial time and ends around the target time, with intermediate points at each stepsize (given by the common {py:meth}`.AbstractPropagator.stepsize` property).
 Note that, the trajectory may exceed the target time to ensure enough output points exist for a proper interpolation.

 Currently, the following propagators are implemented in SatMAD: